BerkayGithub/pokedex/README.md

   print(response);
 }

--Flutter Screen Util
+# Flutter Screen Util
 A flutter plugin for adapting screen and font size.Let your UI display a reasonable layout on different screen sizes!

 Usage:
 dependencies:
   flutter:
     sdk: flutter
-  # add flutter_screenutil
   flutter_screenutil: ^{latest version}

 Add the following imports to your Dart code # import 'package:flutter_screenutil/flutter_screenutil.dart';

--Google Fonts
+# Google Fonts
 A Flutter package to use fonts from fonts.google.com.

 Text('This is Google Fonts', style: GoogleFonts.lato()),

--Cached Network Image
+# Cached Network Image
 A flutter library to show images from the internet and keep them in the cache directory.

 CachedNetworkImage(